NB Psychiatry

 What are the causes of ADHD ?

-There is growing evidence that genetics have a role in ADHD, and Attention Deficit Hyperactivity Disorder tends to run in families.
-Recent studies appear to link genetics and biological factors with ADHD.
+The exact cause of ADHD has remained unidentified by researchers; however, there is growing evidence that ADHD tends to run in families.
+Recent studies have linked genetics and biological factors with ADHD.
 In addition to genetics, researchers are investigating additional potential causes and risk factors, such as:

 Types of ADHD